Section I independent school — the platform drafts your pack | EHCP Clarity

 • Parent statement explaining benefits of preferred placement

-Common LA pushbacks on independent school requests
+Common local authority pushbacks on independent school requests

 • "Maintained alternative is appropriate" — challenge with evidence of what maintained cannot deliver.